svrcrz/scons_gdextension/README.md

-    .set_bin_path('path/to/bin/')\                  # Set the path where our shared library (.dll, .so) will be compiled .set_entry_symbol('gde_example_library_init')\  # Set the entry symbol needed for our .gdextension file .set_deployment_path('path/to/deploy/')\        # Set the path to deploy our .gdextension file .build()                                        # Queue it to build
+    .set_bin_path('path/to/bin/')\                  # Set the path where our shared library (.dll, .so) will be compiled .set_entry_symbol('gde_example_library_init')\  # Set the entry symbol needed for our .gdextension file .set_deployment_path('path/to/deploy/')\        # Set the path to deploy our .gdextension file .add_icon('ClassName', 'path/to/icon.svg')      # Add an icon to a class, visible in the inspector (Godot 4.1 and forward)
+    .build()                                        # Queue it to build
 ```